-|DICAEA (580 – 480 B.C.) (close to Abdera, now Yakbeli?)|
+|DIKAIA (580 – 480 B.C.) (close to Abdera, now Yakbeli?)|

 Autonomous silver coins.

-|3816||Woman’s head right or left without legend.
-Rev. : ΔIKA or ΔIK.
-Concave square and within – head of an ox right.
+|3816||No legend, Woman’s head right or left.
+Rev. : ΔIKA or ΔIK. bull's head right within incuse square.
 15 mm.|

-|3818||The same coin, but smaller.
+|3818||Same type, but smaller.
 10 mm.
 Table LII 30.|

-|3819||The same coin, but bigger.
+|3819||Same type, but larger.
 24 mm.
 Table LII 4.|

 |Thrace, Dikaia AR Distater.
 Circa 490-480 BC.
 Head of Herakles right, in lion's skin headdress / rough quadripartite incuse square.
 Schönert-Geiss 2v, May 14-16.||Text|